mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 [ERROR] /functional-error-handling-in-kotlin/src/main/kotlin/in/rcard/nullable/NullableTypeErrorHandling.kt:[21,26] Only safe (?.) or non-null asserted (!!.) calls are allowed on a nullable receiver of type Job?
 ```

-The compiler is warning us that we forgot to handle the case in which the list is `null`.
+The compiler is warning us that we forgot to handle the case where the list is `null`.
 As we can see, the compiler is helping us to avoid errors.
 Let's fix the code:

 ```kotlin
 fun retrieveSalary(id: JobId): Double =
     jobs.findById(id)?.salary?.value ?: 0.0
 ```

-Here, we used the `?.` operator, which allows to call a method on a nullable object only if it's not `null`.
-If we have a chain of method calls, we must use the `?.` operator for every method call.
-Finally, we use the "elvis" operator, `?:`, as a fallback value, in case the job is `null`.
+Here, we used the `?.` operator to call a method on a nullable object only if it's not `null`.
+We must use the `?.` operator for every method call if we have a chain of method calls.
+Finally, we use the "Elvis" operator, `?:`, as a fallback value, in case the job is `null`.

-At first glance, using nullable value seems to be less composable than using, for example, the Java `Optional` type.
+At first, using a nullable value seems less composable than using, for example, the Java `Optional` type.
 This last type has a lot of functions, `map`, `flatMap`, or `filter`, which make it easy to compose and chain operations.

-Well, Kotlin nullable types have nothing to envy to the Java `Optional` type.
+Kotlin nullable types have nothing to envy to the Java `Optional` type.
 In fact, the Kotlin standard library provides a lot of functions to handle nullable types.
-For example, the `Optional.map` function is equivalent to using the `let` scoping function.
+For example, the `Optional.map` function is equivalent to the `let` scoping function.

 To build an example, let's say that the salary of our jobs is in USD, and we want to convert it to EUR.
 We need a new service to do that: